laharms01/data146_repository/project3.md

 Testing: -0.008
 ```

 It seems, even when using the actual price data, our models are still not very efficient.
-In fact, from the tests I ran, this dataset seemed to prodce models that were less useful in explaining our data.
+In fact, from the tests I ran, this dataset seemed to prodce models that were slightly less useful in explaining our data.
+We can conclude that even when considering actual price, our current features are insufficient in determining the price of a given house.

 > Go back and also add the variables that indicate the zip code where each individual home is located within Charleston County, South Carolina.
 Train and test each of the three previous model types/specifications.
 What was the predictive power of each model?
 Interpret and assess your output.